- Graphic Design Software

 Like with Canva, you can create your own designs from a blank canvas and Visme’s super slick and smooth interface makes this an enjoyable experience.

 They also offer a massive library of pre-designed templates.
 Their templates cover many categories including social media posts, documents and web graphics but they’re particularly strong when it comes to visualization templates such as infographics, presentations, and charts.
+There’s also the option to use a WordPress tables plugin instead if you want to integrate charts directly in your WordPress posts or pages.

 If you’re looking for a graphic design tool to get you creating great looking designs quickly you can’t go wrong with Visme.